HashNotAdam/blog/content/blog/009-cards-against-isolation-base-styles.md

 addressed this problem by creating the Asset Pipeline which is extraordinarily powerful.
 Since then, Webpack has swept the industry, particularly within the JavaScript community.
-To be honest, I find Webpack to be horrible to work with and dread when I need to work with it but it’s a standard.
+To be honest, I find Webpack to be horrible to work with and dread when I need to configure it but it’s a standard.
 Since we installed Tailwind via Yarn, it is a JavaScript dependency and isn’t directly visible to Rails but it is visible to Webpack.

 What we need to do is create a new CSS stylesheet that will be run through Webpack.
-This this stylesheet will be completely independent of the one that runs through the Rails Asset Pipeline, it’s going to be easier to manage if it is kept in a separate place.
+Because this stylesheet will be completely independent of the one that runs through the Rails Asset Pipeline, it’s going to be easier to manage if it is kept in a separate place.
 This means you end up with two places that stylesheets can be in and, for that reason, I recommend only using the new